Watch for the hefty program fee and fees the first year — consider a secured card instead.

 You don’t want to pay an annual fee.

 Unfortunately, you’ll rarely find an unsecured subprime card that doesn’t charge an annual fee.
 However, you’ll find great secured cards without annual fees.

-Instead of paying the processing and annual fee upon opening a First Access Visa® Card, you could put the money toward your deposit for a secured credit card.
+Instead of paying the program and annual fee upon opening a First Access Visa® Card, you could put the money toward your deposit for a secured credit card.

 You want a lower APR.

 Unsecured subprime cards tend to have very high APRs across the board.
 However, you can find secured cards with low APRs.